omarkmu/krdict.py/docs/functions.md

 - `query`: The search query.
 - `raise_api_errors`: Sets whether a [`KRDictException`](exceptions.md#krdictexception) will be raised if an API error occurs.
-This guarantees that the result is not an error object.
+A value of `True` guarantees that the result is not an error object.
+- `guarantee_keys`: Sets whether keys that are missing from the response should be inserted with default values.
+A value of `True` guarantees that every key marked as *not required* below is included, including keys set by the scraper.
+Default values:
+    - The empty string `""` for string values.
+    - Zero `0` for integer values.
+    - An empty list `[]` for list values.
 - `key`: The API key.
 If a key was set with [`set_key`](#set_key), this can be omitted.
 - `page`: The page at which the search should start `[1, 1000]`.
 - `per_page`: The maximum number of search results to return `[10, 100]`.